Skaggs School of Pharmacy and Pharmaceutical Sciences

 - Principles of Pharmaceutical Sciences and Drug Development (SPPS 263A)

-- Internal Coordinate Mechanics (ICM) for structure prediction, dynamics and accurate ligand docking.
+- Internal Coordinate Mechanics (ICM) for structure sampling, dynamics, molecular docking.

 - Stochastic global optimization method with collective (fragment) moves, square-root sampling.

 - Ligand Guided homology modeling.
-Lead discovery for kinases, nuclear receptors and GPCRs.
+Structure-based lead discovery for many molecular targets.

-- The Pocketome for target profiling and poly-pharmacology prediction
+- The Pocketome for target profiling and pharmacology prediction of leads and drugs

 - Bottegoni et al. (2009).
 Four-dimensional docking: a fast and accurate account of discrete receptor flexibility in ligand docking.
 J Med Chem 52:397-406.